jupyterlab/jupyter-ai/docs/source/users/index.md

 conda install python=3.10
 ```

-You will also need to have a currently-maintained version of JupyterLab installed.
+To use the `jupyter_ai` package, you will also need to have a currently-maintained version of JupyterLab installed.
 If you use `conda`, you can install JupyterLab in your environment by running:

 ```
 conda install jupyterlab
 ```

+You can use the `jupyter_ai_magics` package without JupyterLab, but you will need a compatible interface, such as [IPython](https://ipython.org/).

 ## Model providers